-Key audit matters are those matters that, in our professional judgment, were of most significance in zuraudit of the unconsolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the unconsolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a Laparate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the unconsolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the unconsolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 In addition to the matters described in the "Basis for Adverse Opinion", we have determined the following to be the key audit matters to be communicated in our report:

-5. No. Key Audit Matters How the matter was addressed in our audit Te .
-Property, Plant, and Equipment (PPE) As stated in note 5 to the unconsolidated financial statements, the Company has property, plant, and equipment (PPE) amounting to Rs.
-22,773.959 million (December 31, 2021; Rs.
+S. No. Key Audit Matters How the matter was addressed in our audit 1.
+Property, Plant, and Equipment (PPE) 1.
+As stated in note 5 to the unconsolidated financial statements, the Company has property, plant, and equipment (PPE) amounting to Rs.
+22,773.959 million (December 31, 2021: Rs.
 24,742.668 million), making it the significant aspect of the unconsolidated financial statements.
-In the previous years, discrepancies were identified in the PPE balances due to the noncompletion of the fixed Asset Register (FAR) updation and reconciliation exercise.
-Due to this reason the carrying values of property, plant, and equipment along with their revaluation.
-Surplus, accumulated depreciation, related provision for taxation and deferred tax, retained earnings related restatements and depreciation charge were reported as part of basis of adverse opinion.
-In response to the Identified issues, the Company engaged an independent firm to perform physical verification, tagging, updating, fixed asset records, and reconciliation exercises.
-Based on the above-mentioned factors, we have Identified it as a key audit matter.
-Our key mudit procedures, amongst others included the following: Performed detailed testing on sample of transactions occurred during the year is verify the existence, occurrence, completeness, and accuracy of these items through appropriate audit procedures, such as inspection of supporting documents, confirmation with third parties, and recalculations.
+In the previous years, discrepancies were identified in the PPE balances due to the noncompletion of the Fixed Asset Register (FAR) updation and reconciliation exercise.
+Due to this reason the carrying values of property, plant and equipment along with their revaluation surplus, accumulated depreciation, related provision for taxation and deferred tax, retained earnings related restatements and depreciation charge were reported as part of basis of adverse opinion.
+In response to the identified issues, the Company engaged an independent firm to perform physical verification, tagging, updating fixed asset records, and reconciliation exercises.
+Based on the above-mentioned factors, we have identified it as a key audit matter.
+Our key audit procedures, amongst others included the following: Performed detailed testing on sample of transactions occurred during the year to verify the existence, occurrence completeness, and accuracy of these items through appropriate audit procedures, such as inspection of supporting documents confirmation with third parties, and recalculations.
 Reviewed the Company's engagement with the independent firm hired by the Company, responsible for the physical verification and reconciliation exercise, assessing the scope terms, and limitations.
 Obtained and reviewed the report provided by the independent firm summarizing the findings of the physical verification and reconciliation exercise, evaluating their methodology, extent of work, and any limitations.
 Obtained written representations from management regarding the completeness and accuracy of the physical verification and reconciliation exercise, including any adjustments made.
 Confirmed management's responsibility for the unconsolidated financial statements.
-Performed random testing by independently selecting a sample of PPE items for physical verification, Compared the results with the independent firm's report to assess accuracy and reliability.
-Reviewed the fair values of the revalues assets from the revaluation reports of valuer
+Performed random testing by independently selecting a sample of PPE items for physical verification.
+Compared the results with the independent firm's report to assess accuracy and reliability.